GIXLabs/TECHIN516/Lab 7_ Pick and Place with Motion Planning/notes.md

 Please download a copy of the Excel file.
 Otherwise everyone will try to edit it at once.

 # Running plot_trajectory.py
-- Your .csv file shoudl be in the same directory as this script.
+- Your .csv file should be in the same directory as this script.
 - Install pandas before running it
     - `pip install pandas`
 - Include the headers (time,x,y,z) in the csv file